 Keep Kid-Friendly Snacks on Low Shelves

-When creating your zones, you may want to create a "kid-friendly" one filled with healthy snacks that your kids can easily grab and go.
+When creating your zones, you may want to create a "kid-friendly" one filled with snacks that your kids can easily grab and go.
 Add a bin filled with bananas, apples, or granola bars so you don't have to worry about your kids ruining your system.
 Assign a lower shelf to these items so your children have the freedom to help themselves when allowed.